Activities and programs for all ages await families at these locations.

 Old Barracks Museum

-The Old Barracks Museum serves as a cultural center for the historic ties New Jersey has to the American Revolution period.
-Exhibitions and various educational programs within the historic Barracks themselves are a window for visitors.
+The Old Barracks Museum serves as a cultural center for New Jersey's historic ties to the American Revolution period.
+Exhibitions and various educational programs within the historic Barracks themselves are a window to the past for visitors.

 African American Museum in Philadelphia